debezium/debezium/README.md

     $ mvn clean verify -Dquick

-This provides the fastes way for solely producing the output artifacts, without running any of the QA related Maven plug-ins.
+This provides the fastest way for solely producing the output artifacts, without running any of the QA related Maven plug-ins.
 This comes in handy for producing connector JARs and/or archives as quickly as possible, e.g. for manual testing in Kafka Connect.

 ### Running tests of the Postgres connector using the wal2json or pgoutput logical decoding plug-ins